agoldis/webpack-require-from/README.md

 ```
 the chunks will be fetched from `https://localhost/0.js` and `https://localhost/static.js`

-If used together with `methodName`, chunks URL will be first modified by `window[methodName]` and then, the modified values are passed as an argument to `window[replaceSrcMethodName]` function.
+If used together with `methodName` or `variableName`, chunks URL will be first modified by `window[methodName]` or will be modified to `window[variableName]` and then, the modified values are passed as an argument to `window[replaceSrcMethodName]` function.

 > __NOTE__ that the method should be defined in a global namespace and should be defined before `require.ensure` or `import()` is invoked.

 ## `suppressErrors (default: false)`
-The plugin will invoke `console.error` when the method name you defined in `replaceSrcMethodName` or `methodName` cannot be detected.
+The plugin will invoke `console.error` when the method name you defined in `replaceSrcMethodName`, `methodName` or `variableName` cannot be detected.
 Turning this option on will suppress the error messages.

-## Defining gobaly available methods
+## Defining gobaly available methods and variable

-When your JS code is executed in browser, the methods whose names you mention as `methodName` or `replaceSrcMethodName` value, should be set __before__ the first call to `require.ensure()` or `import()` is executed.
+When your JS code is executed in browser, the variable/methods whose names you mention as `variableName`, `methodName` or `replaceSrcMethodName` value, should be set __before__ the first call to `require.ensure()` or `import()` is executed.

 The return value of the methods will be used to build the  URL for fetching resources.